-Place of Residence: Guatemala and New York City, New York
+Place of Residence: Guatemala, New York City, and On the Road

-Luke’s work to battle infant malnutrition in Guatemala led to me being interviewed by Christina Aumenpour and being featured on ABC News 20/20’s Global Health Special.
+Other Fun Facts: Luke’s work to battle infant malnutrition in Guatemala led to him being interviewed by Christiane Amanpour and was featured on ABC News 20/20’s Global Health Special.

 More Places to Find Luke on the Web: